ibm-cloud-docs/openshift/openshift_cluster_update.md

 - [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-openshift_access_cluster).
 - [Update the master](#master).
 The worker node version cannot be higher than the API server version that runs in your Kubernetes master.
-- Make any changes that are marked with _Update after master_ in the [Kubernetes clusters](/docs/containers?topic=containers-cs_versions) or [OpenShift clusters](/docs/openshift?topic=openshift-openshift_versions) version preparation guides.
+- Make any changes that are marked with _Update after master_ in the [OpenShift version preparation guide](/docs/openshift?topic=openshift-openshift_versions).
-- If you want to apply a patch update, review the [Kubernetes clusters](/docs/containers?topic=containers-changelog) or [OpenShift clusters](/docs/openshift?topic=openshift-openshift_versions) version changelog.
+- If you want to apply a patch update, review the [OpenShift version changelog](/docs/openshift?topic=openshift-openshift_changelog).
 - Consider [adding more worker nodes](/docs/openshift?topic=openshift-add_workers) so that your cluster has enough capacity to rescheduling your workloads during the update.
 - Make sure that you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/openshift?topic=openshift-users#platform).